 4. Community Building

 Sometimes you’re not looking for an email recipient to do anything.
-Your onboarding message doesn’t have to spur a customer on to take action.
-Instead, it can show them that by choosing your firm, they’ve joined a tight-knit group.
+Your customer onboarding message doesn’t have to spur a customer on to take action.
+Instead, it can show them that they’ve joined a tight-knit group.
 You’re looking to foster a sense of belonging and community.

 Many brands use a sense of community to aid customer loyalty.
 More than that, consumers who have an emotional connection to a brand can grow into advocates.
 They’ll fiercely defend their chosen community.
 They’ll also promote it over others — i.e., those attached to other brands.
 That’s the principal value of this type of onboarding email.

 Here’s an example of a community building welcome email from Backcountry.

 Whatever the goal of your onboarding campaign, your emails don’t have to be complicated.
 Flashy design is all very well, but often recipients respond best to simplicity.
 Take a look at the below example from Flow.